 On top of the features above, we also have the most performant GraphQL engine ever built.
 This means you get fully-featured GraphQL build tools integrated directly into the Tyk Dashboard, plus, your queries will run lightning-fast, outperforming all the other GraphQL engines available out there today.

-Before we end, if you want to try Tyk’s Universal Data Graph (UDG), you’re in luck because soon we’ll be offering a free two-week trial!
-Tyk’s UDG will be available in the open-source gateway, so you can get instant access via Tyk Cloud, or you install our open source gateway in your own infrastructure.
+Before we end, if you want to try Tyk’s Universal Data Graph (UDG), you’re in luck because we’re offering a free two-week trial!
+Tyk’s UDG is available in the open-source gateway, so you can get instant access via Tyk Cloud, or you install our open source gateway in your own infrastructure.